h4l/json.bash/README.md

   here — it would not be at all practical to maintain these kind of examples without it.
 With tesh the examples become a beneficial second layer of tests, rather than a maintenance burdon.
-- [jq] for making it pleasant to use with JSON on the command-line and in shell scripts
+- [jq] for making it pleasant to use JSON on the command-line and in shell scripts

 [tesh]: https://github.com/OceanSprint/tesh